Repair, Mix, and Master a Song with iZotope Elements Suite

 This recording also happens to have a few random clicks caused by common home-studio issues, such as inexpensive power supplies or degraded cabling.
 Here’s an example.

-If you’re hearing something funky but you’re not sure how it can be fixed in RX Elements, you can choose the Repair Assistant, which will listen to the audio and try a few things.
+If you’re hearing something funky but you’re not sure how it can be fixed in RX Elements, you can choose the Repair Assistant, which will listen to the audio and do an incredible job of fixing it for you.

 Mixing with Neutron Elements